 According to Guo T et al The Potential Impact of Prophylactic HPV Vaccination on Oropharynx Cancer Cancer.
 2016 August 1; 122(15): 2313–2323. doi:10.1002/cncr.29992., “Explanations for the first peak include a surge in oral HPV infection after sexual debut and at peak sexual activity.
 The second peak may be attributed to potential reactivation of dormant infections with immunosenescence, increased HPV exposure in divorced or widowed populations, and/or increased rates of persistent infection which increase overall prevalence.”

-These are interesting hypotheses, but I don’t know of any data that really supports one idea over another regarding the second peak at age 60 to 64.
+These are interesting hypotheses, and there are others (e.g. rise of condom use as a result of the AIDS epidemic) but I don’t know of any data that really supports one idea over another regarding the second peak at age 60 to 64.
 I think it remains unexplained exactly why there are fewer cases of oropharyngeal cancer in those in the 35-59 year old age group.
 This may be a difficult question to answer epidemiologically.

-9) Can the HPV virus that’s infected one area of your body migrate to another part?Open or CloseThe answer to this question is probably, but exactly how easily this occurs is unclear.
-The best evidence for this is the fact that survivors of HPV cancers are at a slightly increased risk of developing a second HPV-caused cancer (SEE BELOW).
+9) Can the HPV virus that’s infected one area of your body migrate to another part?Open or CloseThe answer to this question is probably not.
+Survivors of HPV cancers are at a slightly increased risk of developing a second HPV-caused cancer (see FAQ12 and FAQ17 below).
 This could indicate that the virus has spread in the body, but it could also mean that the person is infected with two different cancer-causing strains of HPV, and those infections just happen to be in separate places.
 The only way to really answer this question is to do genetic sequencing of the virus from different body sites, and see if the exact same sequence is found at multiple sites.
 Even then, this would not guarantee that the virus has spread, because the person could have been infected at multiple locations during the initial infection.

 10) Is the relative prevalence of different HPV strains found in cervical cancer similar around the world ?Open or CloseNo.
 While HPV 16 is the predominant strain in all countries where these studies have been done, the percentage of other strains differs markedly.
 HPV was found in 99.7 percent of cervical cancer samples analyzed worldwide.
 See Waldboomers et al Human papillomavirus is a necessary cause of invasive cervical cancer worldwide.
 J. Pathol.
 189, 12-19, 1999.